JuniperPhoton/Carousel.SwiftUI/README.md

 # Carousel for SwiftUI

-A SwiftUI carousel View and Layout, featuring:
+A SwiftUI Carousel View and Layout, featuring:

 - Infinite scrolling, implemented with SwiftUI's Layout protocol.
 - No ScrollView is used/inspected.
 Drag gesture is implemented using SwiftUI's DragGesture.